-meta-data msg Defines the message to be sent when a packet generates an event. reference Defines a link to an external attack identification system, which provides additional information. pavload antent English Sport to perform a asso consistive search for apacific content (text and/or content Enables short to perform a case-sensitive search for specific content (text and/or binary) in the packet payload. depth Specifies how far into a packet Snort should search for the specified pattern.
-Depth modifies the previous content keyword in the rule. offect Spacifies where to start searching for a pattern within a packet.
-Offect modifies the onset spectrics where to start scarcing for a pattern within a packet.
-Onset mountes the previous content keyword in the rule. nocase Snort should look for the specific pattern, ignoring case.
-Nocase modifies the previous content keyword in the rule. non-navload ttl Check the IP time to live value.
-This option was intended for use in the detection of the circle in the do-invervalue.
+meta-data msg Defines the message to be sent when a packet generates an event. reference Defines a link to an external attack identification system, which provides additional information.classtype Indicates what type of attack the packet attempted. classtype Indicates what type of attack the packet attempted. payload 1 0 content Enables Snort to perform a case-sensitive search for specific content (text and/or binary) in the packet payload. depth Specifies how far into a packet Snort should search for the specified pattern.
+Depth modifies the previous content keyword in the rule. offset Specifies where to start searching for a pattern within a packet.
+Offset modifies the previous content keyword in the rule. nocase Snort should look for the specific pattern, ignoring case.
+Nocase modifies the previous content keyword in the rule. non-payload ttl Check the IP time-to-live value.
 This option was intended for use in the detection of traceroute attempts. id Check the IP ID field for a specific value.
-Some tools (exploits, scanners and other odd programs) set this field specifically for various purposes, for example, the value 31337 is very popular with some hackers. popular with some interests daine Test the postet period size.
-This may be used to shock for share-the sized restricts.
-In usize Test the packet payload size.
+Some tools (exploits, scanners and other odd programs) set this field specifically for various purposes, for example, the value 31337 is very popular with some hackers. dsize Test the packet payload size.
 This may be used to check for abnormally sized packets.
 In many cases, it is useful for detecting buffer overflows.